mccoyJosh/ClassInfo/SDEV220/M04/Day2/0_rest_api.md

 ### Backend

-The backend is refers to the services in the background, doing alot of the heavy lifting to collect, calculate and deliver data.
+The backend refers to the services in the background, doing alot of the heavy lifting to collect, calculate and deliver data.
 One's database system is often placed within the realm of the backend, but it can include anything else doing work behind the scenes.